 IUPUI offers many unique scholarship opportunities for undergraduate students.
-Once enrolled at IUPUI you are on your way to being eligible for these scholarships.
-The IUPUI Office of Student Scholarships has over \$100,000 to award to continuing students based on cumulative GPA, enrollment, major, being a single parent, etc. In addition, individual academic units sponsor separate scholarship opportunities for students in specific programs.
+Once enrolled at IUPUI, vou are on your way to being eligible for these scholarships.
+The IUPUI Office of Student Scholarships (OSS) has over \$250,000 to award to continuing students based on factors such as cumulative GPA, enrollment, major, and being a single parent.
+In addition, individual academic units sponsor separate scholarship opportunities for students in specific programs.
 We recommend that you contact your academic school with your intended major directly to research other scholarship opportunities.
-A comprehensive list of scholarships, as well as downloadable applications, are available on the Scholarship Central Web site

-(www.iupui.edu/~scentral).
-You may also pick up applications and brochures in UCOL 2001K or Cavanaugh Hall, Room 003.
-The Office of Student Scholarships also maintains a scholarship bulletin board in the basement of Cavanaugh Hall across from the IUPUI bookstore.
-The board is frequently updated with news of private sector scholarships and award competitions.
-For additional information call the Office of Student Scholarships at (317) 274-5516 or email us at escholar@iupui.edu.
+A comprehensive list of scholarships, as well as downloadable applications, are available on the Scholarship Central Web site (www.iupui.edu/~scentral).
+You may also pick up applications and brochures in UCOL 2001K or Cavanaugh Hall, Room 103.
+The Office of Student Scholarships also maintains a scholarship bulletin board in the hallway of Cavanaugh Hall, outside Room 103.
+The board is frequently updated with news of private-sector scholarships and award competitions.
+For additional information, call the Office of Student Scholarships at (317) 274-5516 or e-mail the office at escholar@iupui.edu.

-Many opportunities exist campuswide for continuing student scholarships and awards.
-Below are a few of the continuing student scholarships available.
+Below are a few of the continuing student scholarships available at IUPUI.
 See the Scholarship Central Web site for a more detailed listing with points of contact for various academic unit scholarships and awards.

-Assist Scholarships \$750-\$1,500-Created to assist single, custodial parents at IUPUI pursuing their first undergraduate degree to help meet their educational goals.
+McCracken Assist Scholarships Up to \$1,000- Created to assist single, custodial parents at IUPUI pursuing their first undergraduate degree to help meet their educational goals.
 Must have financial need as determined by the FAFSA.
 U.S. citizens and/or permanent residents who are also Indiana residents are eligible.
-Contact the Office of Student Scholarship for more details.
+Contact the OSS for more details.
 Deadline: May 15.